Felonies in North Carolina

 Overall, a felony conviction is a serious matter.
 If possible, you should hire a lawyer as quickly as possible if you believe you may be charged with a felony.
 And under no circumstances should you speak with the police about the case without your lawyer present.
 Call the Mast Law Firm today with any and all questions, we will do our best to point you in the right direction or get you to come into the office to speak with us.

 Can Anything be Done to Reduce My Sentence?

 Above I describe various appeals available to someone convicted of a crime.
 While the chances for success are slim, those are the best chances for success.
 In general – short of a pardon, or the very rare event where someone is found innocent of a crime after conviction – there is no way to reduce a prison sentence if no errors are found with how the trial was conducted.

 How Much Will an Attorney Cost?

-The cost of hiring an attorney to handle a felony varies a great deal.
+The cost of hiring an attorney to handle a felony varies greatly.
 Some felonies can be handled relatively easily.
-But many felonies require a great deal of work, review, and investigation.
-Many times a client will hire an attorney to represent them at the District Court level on the felony.
+But many felonies require much work, review, and investigation.
+Often, a client will hire an attorney to represent them at the District Court level on the felony.
 Fees generally start at $2,500 to handle the District Court stage of a felony.
 If the case is eventually sent to Superior Court, the fees are negotiable for continued representation.
 For more information, view our legal services page!